braziljs/eloquente-javascript/chapters/04-estruturas-de-dados.md

 Escreva a função `deepEqual` que recebe dois valores e retorna `true` apenas se os valores forem iguais ou se forem objetos que possuem propriedades e valores iguais quando comparados usando uma chamada recursiva de `deepEqual`.

-To find out whether to compare two things by identity (use the === operator for that) or by looking at their properties, you can use the typeof operator.
-If it produces "object" for both values, you should do a deep comparison.
-But you have to take one silly exception into account: by a historical accident, typeof null also produces "object".

 Para saber se a comparação entre duas coisas deve ser feita pela identidade (use o operador `===` para isso) ou pela verificação de suas propriedades, você pode usar o operador `typeof`.
 Se ele produzir `"object"` para ambos os valores, você deverá fazer uma comparação "profunda".
 Entretanto, você deve levar em consideração uma excessão: devido a um acidente histórico, `typeof null` também produz `"object"`.

 ```js